 For over 45 years, Community Housing Partners (CHP) has created positive health outcomes for the individuals and families we serve.
 As a 501(c)(3) nonprofit, we work with public and private partners and our employees to deliver on our mission to create homes and communities that are healthy, sustainable, and affordable.
 We have long focused on environmental, economic, and social responsibility, and now recognize and understand these priorities as key social determinants of health.

 In early 2015, CHP leaders were introduced to the social determinants of health model and it became immediately clear that our work was directly and positively impacting the health and quality of life of our residents and clients.
 We create housing stability through our development and stewardship of safe, affordable rental housing.
-We improve the physical environment through our focus on green building and residential energy efficiency we enhance social and economic wellbeing though programming offered onsite to our tenants.
+We improve the physical environment through our focus on green building and residential energy efficiency, and we enhance social and economic wellbeing though programming offered onsite to our tenants.
 And we promote long-term stability through the homeownership services.
 Using the social determinants of health model, CHP is positively impacting the health and quality of life of our residents and clients in everything that we do.

 In 2017, CHP formally committed to prioritizing health by including health outcomes as one of four key goals in our strategic plan.
 CHP’s work in the health space can be viewed in three overlapping categories: (1) the creation and preservation of stable housing for low-income individuals and families; (2) the alignment of our housing and services with health programming; and (3) services that result in a healthier built environment for our residents and clients.